alexandrefrancois/alexandrefrancois.github.io/index.md

 </td></tr></table>

+I will present my paper "Real-Time, Low-Latency, High Resolution Audio Spectral Analysis: Phase Matters" at the [2026 International Computer Music Conference](https://icmc2026.ligeti-zentrum.de) (ICMC) in May!
+This is building on the work that received the [Best Paper Award at last year's ICMC](/assets/publications/FrancoisARJ-ICMC2025.pdf), where I introduced the Resonate model.
+[Watch a first demo video on YouTube!](https://www.youtube.com/watch?v=bnvK5Nll4Sg)

 I gave a talk titled "[Real-time, low latency and high temporal resolution spectrograms](/assets/publications/FrancoisARJ-ADC25.pdf)" on the implementation of Resonate and Resonate-based spectrograms at the [Audio Developer Conference (ADC25)](https://audio.dev/conference/), Bristol, November 10-12.
 [Watch on YouTube!](https://youtu.be/QbNPA5QJ6OU)

 I gave a late breaking demonstration of Resonate-based real-time, low latency audio features computation at the [First AES International Conference on Artificial Intelligence and Machine Learning for Audio (AIMLA 2025)](https://aes2.org/event-extra/2025-aes-international-conference-on-artificial-intelligence-and-machine-learning-for-audio/), London, Sept.
 8-10, 2025.